Christopherdillard99/Christopherdillard99/README.md

 - 📫 How to reach me: **let's connect at www.linkedin.com/in/dillardchristopher**

 - ⚡ Fun facts: **I am a triple citizen of the US, UK, and Germany and have previously lived in Spain, por lo que también hablo español :) I love learning new recipes almost as much as trying the food and can play the piano and saxophone thanks to my past in Marching Band.
-Just an analytical person with an affinity for all things creative.**
+Just an analytical person with an affinity for creativity.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">